humhub/humhub/protected/docs/guide/administration/installation.md

 ------------------------

 1. Make sure following directories are not accessible throu webserver.
-(These folders are protected by default per ".htaccess")
+(These folders are protected by default with ".htaccess")

         - protected
         - uploads/file